 If you know for sure you are going, booking in advance (even a year in advance!) is the best option, especially if you are visiting in the high season!

-Remember, if you rent with RentalCars, most of the time you will be able to cancel your booking with no charges, but last minute choice will not get you a good deal.
+Remember, the best way to rent a car in Iceland in my opinion is RentalCars or BlueCarRental – most of the time you will be able to cancel your booking with no charges, but last minute choice will not get you a good deal.

 The earlier you manage to book it, the cheaper your car rental will be.
 There is no such thing as a last minute deal in Iceland, trust me!